Differentially Private Permutation Tests: Alternative private tests

 \citet{raj2020differentially} propose several variants of a DP kernel two-sample test: \begin{itemize} \item considering both the trusted-curator and the no-trusted-entity privacy settings, \item relying on the analytic Gaussian mechanism \citep{balle2018improving} to inject privacy noise either in the statistic or in the means and covariances of feature vectors, \item using the two kernel statistics of \citet{jitkrittum2016interpretable} based on mean embeddings and on smooth characteristic functions, \item either optimizing the test locations and bandwidth, or sampling locations and using the median heuristic bandwidth, \item using the asymptotic $\chi^2$ null distribution, or an approximation to the null distribution. \end{itemize}

-We compare against the most powerful of these tests (as can be seen in \citealt[Figure 2]{raj2020differentially}), which they refer to as TCS-ME.
-This is the test based on the Trusted-Curator (TC) privacy setting (which is coherent with the privacy framework considered in for dpMMD), which directly perturbs the test Statistic (S) based on the kernel Mean Embeddings (ME), and which uses 20\% of the data to optimize the test locations and kernel bandwidth for maximizing power, and which approximates the null.
+We compare against the most powerful of these tests (as shown in \citealt[Figure 2]{raj2020differentially}), which the authors call TCS-ME.
+This test uses the Trusted-Curator (TC) privacy setting, consistent with the framework considered for dpMMD.
+It directly perturbs a test statistic (S) based on kernel mean embeddings (ME), uses 20\% of the data to optimize the test locations and kernel bandwidth for power, and approximates the null distribution.

 TCS-ME is guaranteed to be $(\varepsilon, \delta)$-DP for $\delta>0$ as it relies on the (analytic) Gaussian mechanism.
 In our simulations, we set $\delta=10^{-5}$ as in the experiments of \citet{raj2020differentially}, and compare against $(\varepsilon, 0)$-DP tests (a slightly more restrictive constraint).